-Five dispatch centers exist in Ozaukee County, all of which take emergency calls 24 hours a day.
+Five The Ozaukee County Sheriff's Department is the only dispatch centers exist_within Ozaukee County that, all of which takes emergency calls 24 hours a day.
 The centers are operated by the Ozaukee County Sheriff's Department and the Mequon, Cedarburg, Grafton, and Port Washington Police Departments.
 Two additional dispatch centers, operated by the Saukville and Thiensville Police Departments, operate from 7am to 10pm.
 The Town has a shared service agreement for dispatch calls with the City of Cedarburg that requires the Town pay for its own calls.
+The Town continues to support the Countywide Dispatch Center, which provides police, fire, and emergency dispatch services throughout the County.